by CSyphrett, Martin Maenza and Doc Quantum

 With Abby dutifully trailing behind, the old man retraced his steps upon the grand stairwell, his gaze sweeping the surroundings before resuming his ascent.

-“That was… impressive,” Abby eventually managed to utter, gingerly maneuvering past the smoldering remains of fallen adversaries.
+“That was… impressive,” Abby eventually managed to utter, gingerly maneuvering past the smoldering remains of the fallen adversaries.

 Taking the sword Abby had been carrying, Belmont securely strapped it to her body with his belt.
 Before she could object, he effortlessly hoisted her over his shoulder, surprising her with his unexpected strength.